 Bridgette Chambers: You bet.
 Thanks, Barney.

-Barney Beal: So maybe we can start off obviously on
+Barney Beal: So maybe we can start off obviously on in-memory

 is a big focus this year at Sapphire?